Carbonfreezer/qhull_rayon/README.md

 It also comes with a benchmark system
 > `cargo bench`

+The bench system uses [Criterion](https://crates.io/crates/criterion).
+After execution the result can be found as an html-report in `target/criterion/report/index.html`.
 Benches get executed with three different types of data set.
 The first one is a sphere where points are evenly distributed within the sphere.
 Measurements are done here via Criterion on 50, 1000, 10_000, 40_000 and 100_000 data points.
 The time used on a computer with an AMD Ryzen 9 9950X3D2 was